 About the event

-The next paper shred event will be held between 9 a.m. and 2 p.m. on Saturday, May 16.
-The event will be held at 1631 Old Frankfort Pike.
+The next event will be held on Saturday, October 29, 9 a.m. – 2 p.m. at the city's training pad, 1631 Old Frankfort Pike.
 Enter via Jimmie Campbell Drive.

 - No plastic binders or binder clips should be included with materials.